-The group moved to New York in the spring of 1963, hoping to land a recording contract.
-Expanding again with the addition of Texas-born folksingers Diane Decker and Tommy Tiemann, the nonet performed at the Bitter End, one of the top clubs in Greenwich Village, and gained the management expertise of its owner, Fred Weintraub.
-Billing themselves as the Serendipity Singers, they passed an audition to alternate as the headline act on Hootenanny, the weekly ABC-TV folk music showcase taped at different college campuses.
+Looking for bigger and better opportunities, The Newport Singers moved to New York in the spring of ‘63.
+They expanded their ensemble once again, bringing on Texas-born folksingers Diane Decker and Tommy Tiemann.
+This family-sized group performed at the Bitter End, one of the top clubs in Greenwich Village, and gained the management expertise of the owner, Fred Weintraub.
+After a name-change compromise was reached due to another group also using the name ‘Newport,’ they started billing themselves as The Serendipity Singers and became the alternate headline act on Hootenanny—the weekly ABC TV folk-music showcase taped at different college campuses.

 The Serendipity Singers signed with Philips Records in ‘64 and released their debut single, “Don’t Let the Rain Come Down (Crooked Little Man),” which reached No. 6 on the Billboard Hot 100 and was nominated at the 7th Grammy Awards in 1965 for Best Performance by a Chorus.
 A few months later, the group’s follow-up, “Beans in My Ears,” reached No. 30.
 The song gained a some controversy due to teenagers taking the song lyrics literally and stuffing beans in their ears.
 This controversy caused a few radio stations to remove the song from their rotation.